Sea Fishing Tours around Koh Chang

 Private fishing boat hire – Eat Here Restaurant, Klong Son

 If you want to avoid tour groups then this is a good option during High Season.
-As trips aren’t run daily, it’s better to contact the owners through their Facebook page and arrange it in advance.
+As trips aren’t run daily, it’s better to contact the owners through their website or Facebook page and arrange it in advance.